-Kiowa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kiowa is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Kiowa who work in office and administrative support (15.90%), sales jobs (12.53%), and teaching (7.71%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kiowa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kiowa is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Kiowa who work in management occupations (19.87%), office and administrative support (14.98%), and teaching (6.19%).

 Also of interest is that Kiowa has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Kiowa does not have a public transit system used by locals to get to and from work.
+Kiowa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Kiowa in 2010 was $29,698, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $118,792 for a family of four.
+The per capita income in Kiowa in 2018 was $23,712, which is lower middle income relative to Colorado and the nation.
+This equates to an annual income of $94,848 for a family of four.
 However, Kiowa contains both very wealthy and poor people as well.

+Kiowa is a very ethnically-diverse town.
 The people who call Kiowa home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kiowa residents report their race to be White, followed by Asian.
-Important ancestries of people in Kiowa include Irish, English, Italian, and Polish.
+The greatest number of Kiowa residents report their race to be White, followed by Black or African-American.
+Kiowa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 18.10% of the town’s residents.
+Important ancestries of people in Kiowa include German, Irish, English, European, and Polish.

 The most common language spoken in Kiowa is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.